- The Ultimate Home Maintenance Checklist

 Home maintenance is an important part of being a homeowner.
-It may be a unique experience for new home buyers, but learning to maintain a home is easy.
+It may be a unique experience for new homeowners, but learning to maintain a home is easy.

 There are many small maintenance things a person can learn to do to prevent them from becoming serious financial drains later on.
 We encourage homeowners, especially new home buyers, to create a home maintenance checklist.

-This checklist will help them learn and perform the most important maintenance tasks that come with owning and keeping a house.
+This maintenance checklist will help you learn and perform the most important maintenance tasks that come with owning and keeping a house.

 Home maintenance involves routine tasks and chores that keep it running smoothly.
-A few problems are unforeseen and appear out of nowhere, and need to be dealt with accordingly.
-But most problems steadily build up and can be prevented by taking timely measures.
+A few problems are unforeseen and need to be dealt with accordingly.
+But most problems steadily build up and can be prevented by taking timely preventative measures.

 Some items on a home maintenance checklist should be taken care of immediately after moving in.
-We have divided them into three categories: safety, cost-prevention and general maintenance.
+Others are ongoing, requiring a routine.
+We have divided them into three categories: safety, cost prevention, and general maintenance.

 Some safety measures should be taken immediately after moving in and then according to a routine.

-The first thing to do when moving into a new home is to change the locks.
+When to Do It: Change the locks immediately after moving into a new home.
+It is a good idea to have purchased new locks or schedule an appointment with a locksmith prior to moving in.
 Keep the keys with you and provide spares to family members and relevant people like housekeepers and babysitters.
 Once changed, the locks will only need replacing when they are faulty.